Bronx & Westchester Medical Malpractice Attorney

 The above errors can lead to infection, severe health complications, psychological injuries, and death.
 The majority of medical errors that occur are preventable, and occur as a result of healthcare provider negligence.
 Failing to communicate with a patient or hospital staff, failing to sanitize properly, failing to create a pre-op and post-op checklist, and failing to perform proper lab tests can all lead to the acts of malpractice listed above.
 Our Bronx and Westchester medical malpractice attorneys can provide more information.

 There are four components of a medical malpractice claim that must be proven in order to recover damages for harm sustained.
 These are:

 Existence of duty of care refers to the relationship between yourself and your healthcare provider.
 It asserts that based on your relationship, your healthcare provider had a duty of care (explained above) to you.

 The second component, breach of duty of care, is also referred to as negligence or malpractice.
 This component alleges that your healthcare provider violated the standard of care owed to you.

 Causation and damages involves proving that the breach of duty of care was the direct cause of harm, and that the malpractice resulted in damages (health complications, medical expenses, etc.).

 Statute of Limitations for Malpractice Claims in New York

 While other personal injury claims in New York must be filed within three years following an injury, you must file a claim against a medical professional in no more than two and half years’ time.
 This law is found in New York Civil Practice Law & Rules section 214-a.

 Proving medical malpractice can be challenging, especially without a skilled lawyer on your side who can advocate for you.
-At Cavallo & Cavallo, our experienced Bronx, New Rochelle, and Westchester County medical malpractice attorneys have represented dozens of victims just like you.
+At Cavallo & Cavallo, our experienced Bronx, Westchester, and Westchester County medical malpractice attorneys have represented dozens of victims just like you.
 Reach us now at 914-235-8500 to schedule a free consultation with our legal team today.